All posts

 The fastest path is sunpeak, an open-source MCP App framework.
 You’ll use:

-You can build a ChatGPT App without a framework — the @modelcontextprotocol/sdk package gives you the underlying protocol.
-But then you need to build the local simulator yourself, set up your own testing infrastructure, figure out resource discovery, and handle the protocol details.
-Most teams don’t need that flexibility, and the dev loop without a simulator is painful (every change requires connecting to the real ChatGPT to see it).
+You can build a ChatGPT App without a framework.
+The @modelcontextprotocol/sdk package gives you the underlying protocol.
+But then you need to build the local inspector yourself, set up your own testing infrastructure, figure out resource discovery, and handle the protocol details.
+Most teams don’t need that flexibility, and the dev loop without an inspector is painful because every change requires connecting to the real ChatGPT to see it.
+For a comparison of the options, see how to choose an MCP App framework.

 If you already have an MCP server, sunpeak can add the UI layer.
 If you’re starting fresh, scaffold the whole thing with the CLI.